 One way to get the lien removed is to simply pay it off.
 Toward that, you can negotiate with the lien holder for a reduced settlement and pay less than was originally owed.
 Either way, make sure the creditor formally releases the lien from your property, and be sure to get a copy of the ‘release of lien’ for your records.
 There are a number of other ways to remove a lien—strip the lien via bankruptcy, wait for the statute of limitations to end, and, in certain cases, get a court order to remove it.

 If you are considering fighting a lien on your property, it would be wise to consult. with a real estate lawyer first, which is where LegalShield comes in.
-Within as little as 4 business hours, you can speak to an experienced lawyer who will answer your questions specific to the removal of your property lien—or many other real estate issues—for a fraction of what a traditional law firm would charge.
+Within hours, you can speak to an experienced lawyer who will answer your questions specific to the removal of your property lien—or many other real estate issues—for a fraction of what a traditional law firm would charge.
 There is never a retainer or hourly fee to ask your legal question.
 Just experienced, legal answers, when you need it.

 Frequently Asked Questions